A modified bootstrap percolation on a random graph coupled with a lattice: Properties of

-Since the edges of $G^\prime$ are chosen independently, it will contain a giant component on at least $N^2/2k^2$ vertices, {\em whp}.
+and thus $G''$ will contain a giant component on at least $N^2/2k^2$ vertices, {\em whp}.
 The diameter of the giant component of $G_{n,p}$ with $p=c_1/n$ is known to be of order $O(\log n)$, {\em whp}.
 (See, e.g. Table 1 in \cite{ChLu}.)

-First, assume that vertices $u,v\in G_{\mathbb{Z}^2_N,p_d}$ are contained in blocks $B(u)$ and $B(v)$ which are vertices of the giant component in $G^\prime$.
-Find the shortest path, say, $B(u)=B(x_0), B(x_1), B(x_2), \ldots ,B(x_m)=B(v)$, between $B(u)$ and $B(v)$ in $G^\prime$.
-Let $(x_0,x_1)$, $(x_1^\prime, x_2)$, $(x_2^\prime ,x_3)$, \ldots , $(x_{m-1}^\prime,x_m)$, $x_i,x_i^\prime\in B(x_i)$ be the edges in $G_{\mathbb{Z}^2_N,p_d}$ inducing this path in $G^\prime$.
+First, assume that vertices $u,v\in G_{\mathbb{Z}^2_N,p_d}$ are contained in blocks $B(u)$ and $B(v)$ which are vertices of the giant component in $G''$.
+Find the shortest path, say, $B(u)=B(x_0), B(x_1), B(x_2), \ldots ,B(x_m)=B(v)$, between $B(u)$ and $B(v)$ in $G''\subseteq G'$.
+Let $(x_0,x_1)$, $(x_1^\prime, x_2)$, $(x_2^\prime ,x_3)$, \ldots , $(x_{m-1}^\prime,x_m)$, $x_i,x_i^\prime\in B(x_i)$ be the edges in $G_{\mathbb{Z}^2_N,p_d}$ inducing this path in $G'$.

 Now go from $u$ to $x_0$ in $B(u)$ along short ($\mathbb{Z}^2$) edges.
 Jump from $x_0$ to $x_1$.
 Then go from $x_1$ to $x_1^\prime$ in $B(x_1)$ along short edges.
 Jump from $x_1$ to $x_2^\prime$, and so on.
 The total length of the path from $u$ to $v$, will be at most